-Director Dave O’Leske’s spent the past decade filming Fred Beckey with unprecedented access, getting to know the mythical man in the mountains of China, across North America and in his Pacific Northwest home.
+Director Dave O’Leske’s spent more than a decade filming Fred Beckey with unprecedented access, getting to know the mythical man in the mountains of China, across North America and in his Pacific Northwest home.

 In 2015, O’Leske partnered with a crew of award-winning Seattle filmmakers––Producers Jason Reid, Andy McDonough, Colin Plank and Adam Brown, Editor Darren Lund and Executive Producer Colin Baxter––whose past credits include the hit climbing documentary K2: SIREN OF THE HIMALAYAS (2012), the Emmy® Award-winning MAN ZOU: BEIJING TO SHANGHAI (2010), the Webby Award-winning SONICSGATE: REQUIEM FOR A TEAM (2009), and the narrative drama EDEN (2013), which won Audience Awards for Best Narrative at SXSW and the Milan International Film Festival.
 O’Leske’s first film, SPIRIT OF SNOW (2002), won a Special Jury Award at Mountainfilm and Best Short Documentary at the Golden Film Festival.